HamedPour/ProjectEuler/README.md

 1. Problem Three was rather difficult.
 It took a good few days.
 The biggest challenge was trying to optimise prime factorisation.
 	In the end I had to consult a few stack-overflow posts in order to crack it.

+1. Problem four was a walk in the park compared to the previous problem.
+The only minor challenge I faced was in dealing with C++ strings and string methods in order to find the palindrome correclty for a six digit number.